AriFordsham/GHCWiki/desugared-dictionaries.md

 ## Base proposal

 Expose the constructor of the dictionary datatype created by desugaring typeclasses.
+This seems unlikely to require any further changes - local type-based instances are still not allowed, but arbitrary dictionaries can be constructed and passed manually.
+This is possible /already/, but it requires creating a seperate type which mimics the structure of the desugared dictionary.
+No inference changes are required, no new syntax.

 ### Additional proposals